-Mutations can make a virus strain more efficient in infecting/spreading through a population of farmed animals or change the pathogenicity and/or host range of the virus, but adaptation is not required for infection/transmission on a first instance.
-Mutations may also change the antigenic characteristics of a virus so that it may evade the immune response elicited by natural infection or vaccination.
+Mutations can make a virus strain more efficient in infecting/spreading through a population of farmed animals, but adaptation is not required for infection/transmission on a first instance.
 Therefore, continued monitoring and prevention should be undertaken by maintaining surveillance, outbreak investigation, laboratory diagnosis and early detection of pathogen mutations, whether they increase pathogenicity and transmission or not.
 Laboratories are encouraged to share isolates and to publish sequences to improve preparedness in other countries and regions.